Spring (device): Hooke's law

 Most real springs approximately follow Hooke's law if not stretched or compressed beyond their elastic limit.

 Coil springs and other common springs typically obey Hooke's law.
 There are useful springs that don't: springs based on beam bending can for example produce forces that vary nonlinearly with displacement.

 If made with constant pitch (wire thickness), conical springs have a variable rate.
 However, a conical spring can be made to have a constant rate by creating the spring with a variable pitch.
 A larger pitch in the larger-diameter coils and a smaller pitch in the smaller-diameter coils forces the spring to collapse or extend all the coils at the same rate when deformed.

 Simple harmonic motion

-Since force is equal to mass, m, times acceleration, a, the force equation for a spring obeying Hooke's law looks like:
+Since force is equal to mass, m, times acceleration, a, the force equation for a spring obeying 's law looks like: